ykskb/phrag/README.md

 ### Signals

-Phrag has a signal dispatcher with receiver functions which are configurable per resource actions at pre/post-DB operation time.
-This is where things like access controls or custom business logics can be injected.
+Phrag has a signal dispatcher with receiver functions which are configurable per resource queries/mutations at pre/post-DB operation time.
+This is where things like access controls or custom business logics can be configured.

 > Notes:
 > * Resource operations types include `query`, `create`, `update` and `delete`.
+> * Signal receiver functions are called with different parameters per types:
+>     * A pre-query function will have a list of `where` clauses in [HoneySQL](https://github.com/seancorfield/honeysql) format as its first argument, and its returned value will be passed to a subsequent DB operation.
-> * A pre-operation function will have SQL arguments as its first argument when called, and its returned value will be passed to subsequent DB operation.
+>     * A pre-mutation function will have request parameters as its first argument, and its returned value will be passed to a subsequent DB operation.
-> * A pre-operation function for `query` will have `where` clause lists in HoneySQL format while ones for `mutations` will receive request parameters.
-> * A post-operation function will have a resolved result as its first argument when called, and its returned value will be passed to a result response.
+>     * A post-query/mutation function will have a resolved result as its first argument when called, and its returned value will be passed to a result response.
-> * Both receiver functions will have a context map as its second argument.
-It'd contain a signal context specified in Phrag config as well as a DB connection and an HTTP request.
+>     * Both pre/post receiver functions will have a context map as its second argument.
+It'd contain a signal context specified in Phrag config together with a DB connection and an HTTP request.

-Here's an example:
+Here's some examples:

 ```clojure
 ;; Restrict access to request user